anilpiparaiya/TaskZenith/README.md

 - Make notes by clicking on the respective sections in the navigation menu.
 - Click on individual articles or resources to view the full content.
 - Enjoy interactive User Interface to entertain yourself.
-- Share your favorite articles and content with friends and family via social media links.

 ## Contributing